openstack/cinder/doc/source/configuration/block-storage/drivers/ibm-storwize-svc-driver.rst

 Configure per-volume creation options
 -------------------------------------

-Volume types can also be used to pass options to the IBM Spectrum Virtualize family driver, which over-ride the default values set in the configuration file.
-Contrary to the previous examples where the ``capabilities`` scope was used to pass parameters to the Cinder scheduler, options can be passed to the Spectrum Virtualize family driver with the ``drivers`` scope.
+Volume types can also be used to pass options to the IBM Storage Virtualize family driver, which over-ride the default values set in the configuration file.
+Contrary to the previous examples where the ``capabilities`` scope was used to pass parameters to the Cinder scheduler, options can be passed to the Storage Virtualize family driver with the ``drivers`` scope.

-The following ``extra specs`` keys are supported by the Spectrum Virtualize family driver:
+The following ``extra specs`` keys are supported by the Storage Virtualize family driver:

 - rsize